Biden aide says no U.S.-wide COVID lockdown planned as West Coast states advise against travel

 Illinois reported a record 15,433 new cases on Friday, the most of any state in a 24-hour period, surpassing the previous all-time high of 15,300 set by Florida in July.

-The United States has documented more than 100,000 new COVID-19 cases daily for the past nine straight days while averaging over 1,000 deaths a day for the past six consecutive days, a trend last seen in August.
+New daily cases rose to 177,620 on Friday, crossing the 100,000-mark for a 10th day, the Reuters tally showed.
+The country also has averaged over 1,000 deaths a day for the past seven days, a trend last seen in August.

-The daily caseload has more than doubled in 13 states over the past two weeks, most of them in the Midwest, according to a Reuters tally of figures from U.S. public health agencies.
+The daily caseload has more than doubled in 13 states over the past two weeks, most of them in the Midwest, according to the Reuters tally.

 Dr. Robert Kim-Farley, an epidemiology professor at the University of California, Los Angeles, attributed some of the spikes to recent Halloween celebrations.
-He warned of more to come if Americans ignored advice to avoid traveling and gathering for Thanksgiving in late November and Christmas.
+He warned of more to come if Americans let their guard down for Thanksgiving and Christmas.

 Chicago has urged residents to stay at home and shun visitors for the next 30 days, including Thanksgiving.

-In New York City, restaurants were ordered closed to indoor dining at 10 p.m., while Detroit public schools suspended in-person learning starting on Friday.
+New York City restaurants were ordered closed to indoor dining at 10 p.m., while Detroit public schools suspended in-person learning starting on Friday.

-Dr. Anthony Fauci, the top U.S. infectious disease expert serving on Trump’s coronavirus task force, said he has had no contact with Biden’s transition team, but his advice would be to continue social distancing, avoiding crowds, wearing masks and washing hands.
+Dr. Anthony Fauci, the top U.S. infectious disease expert on Trump’s coronavirus task force, said his advice to Biden’s transition team would be the same, continue emphasizing social distancing, avoiding crowds, wearing masks and washing hands.

 “Public health principles don’t change from one month to another or from one administration to another,” he said in an interview.

-Reporting by Doina Chiacu in Washington and Sharon Bernstein in Sacramento; Additional reporting by Julie Steenhuysen in Chicago, Anurag Maan in Bangalore, Maria Caspani, Jonathan Allen and Peter Szekely in New York and Omar Younis in Los Angeles; Writing by Steve Gorman; Editing by Bill Berkrot, Alistair Bell and Sonya Hepinstall
+Reporting by Doina Chiacu in Washington and Sharon Bernstein in Sacramento; Additional reporting by Julie Steenhuysen in Chicago, Anurag Maan in Bangalore, Maria Caspani, Jonathan Allen and Peter Szekely in New York and Omar Younis in Los Angeles; Writing by Steve Gorman; Editing by Bill Berkrot, Alistair Bell and Christian Schmollinger

 Our Standards: The Thomson Reuters Trust Principles.